kolov/x2j/README.md

-XML 2 JSON conversion in Clojure.
-A Java-usable jar is available.
+XML <--> JSON conversion in Clojure.
+Generates a class usable from Java.

 This is my first clojure project.
+I am impressed with the compactness of the code.

 I was curious to try storing and searching XML documents in  a Json database.
 MongoDB, as well as other NoSQL databases, are comfortable with Json while not supporting XML at all.
 A well-defined conversion
 between XML and Json would turn any Json database to XML database.